GiellaLT

 Find a place for your files

-A good idea would be to make an alias in the .profile file of your linux home folder, e.g. something along the lines of:
+If you want to process your Windows files in linux you make an alias in the .profile file of your linux home folder, e.g. something along the lines of:

 … where YourWindowsUserName should be replaced with your Windows user name (= the name of your home catalogue on Windows).